majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 }
 ```

-This exaple starts a thread and does no work.
+This example starts a thread and does no work.
 The main thread stops work and waits for the background thread to complete using the Join method.

 ```cs
 using System;